ftwrobert/SIPDomainProxy/README.md

 # SIPDomainProxy
-An application to proxy Session Initiation Protocol between hosts on the open internet and hosted PBX's that exist behind NAT.
+SIPDomainProxy is an application that proxies Session Initiation Protocol between hosts on the internet and hosted PBX's that exist behind NAT.